IBM/watsonx-chatbot-lab/docs/lab-1/README.md

 ![](https://www.ibm.com/blog/wp-content/uploads/2021/12/Picture38.png)

+!!! tip
-**Pro tip**: While you’re at it, we recommend naming your action (top left of the image above) with something simple that your customers would recognize.
+    While you’re at it, we recommend naming your action (top left of the image above) with something simple that your customers would recognize.
 In this case, maybe something like “Pay a bill.”

 ## 4. Preview your assistant (5 min)
 To see how your assistant would work on one of your channels, head to the preview page: